-Listed below are the most common stormwater runoff problems in the Lake Champlain Basin, as well as simple steps everyone can take to prevent such runoff.
-Vermont contributes the most pollution to Lake Champlain, and therefore has the greatest opportunity to improve the health of the lake.
+Below are the most common stormwater runoff problems in the Lake Champlain Basin, and simple actions everyone can take to prevent such runoff.

 As stormwater runoff moves across the landscape it picks up debris, chemicals, oil and other pollutants before entering streams and lakes.
 Proper installation of gutters, rain barrels, and rain gardens can help minimize the runoff from your home.